herpiko/herpiko.github.io/_posts/2023-03-06-pull-request-at-the-first-day-at-work.md

 ## The First Pull Request

 I did nothing special.
 I picked the easiest among the first three tasks.
 Once I got the Gitlab access, I scanned the repositories and guessed which is the right repo that related to the task, then started digging into the codebase.
 It's a fronted one, I spend around 15 to try to understand the codebase structures then gogoingtraight to the file that I need to modify.
-Sure, I got questions/minor issues and asked directly to the person that gogovernshe domain.
+Sure, I got questions/minor issues and asked directly to the person that governs the domain.
 They are all very responsive and helpful.
 At the end of the day, I submitted a pull request.
 That's it.